 The same goes for odd smells.
 An oily/electrical/burning smell can indicate that there’s a problem with your burners, the motor, or the unit’s wiring.
 While an entire unit replacement may not be warranted for one repair alone, keep in mind that if your unit is breaking down fairly frequently, a replacement could be the best long-term solution.

-When you need air conditioning service in Stanton, Orange County or the surrounding areas, Dial One Sonshine offers exceptional installation, repairs, and replacement services.
+When you need air conditioning service in Santa Ana, Orange County or the surrounding areas, Dial One Sonshine offers exceptional installation, repairs, and replacement services.
 Having your system installed by one of our highly-trained professionals can reduce the need for frequent future repairs or maintenance.
 We offer fair, upfront pricing and can assist you with a range of HVAC needs.